«They’re casting their problem on society. And, you know, there is no such thing as society. There are individual men and women…»

 ~~

 In every field, in every forest, in every ecosystem, hundreds-thousands-millions of different kinds of species of plants and animals are developing.
-But also each plant and every animal is different from its’ relatives.
+More than that, every plant and animal is different from its’ relatives.

 Of course chicories don’t thrive everywhere, neither could koalas survive in Greenland.
-But an ecosystem that consists only of corn and cows is doomed to extinction.
+However, an ecosystem that consists solely of corn and cows is doomed to extinction.

-By chance I saw a picture of a snowflake.
-I was so impressed that I couldn’t help but search a little more and learn about these natural chefs d’oeuvre.
+I saw by chance a picture of a snowflake.
+I was so impressed that I couldn’t help but search a bit more and learn about these natural chefs d’oeuvre.

-The most impressive of all I have read, is that it’s almost impossible to find two identical snowflakes.
+The most impressive of all I read about them is that it’s almost impossible to find two identical snowflakes.

-Give it some thought: Out of the trillions of millions of snowflakes that fall every year, almost all of them are different.
-So, during the billions of years, that billions of snowflakes have fallen on our planet, how many can we claim that are exactly the same?
+Give it some thought: out of the trillions of millions of snowflakes that fall every year, almost all of them are different.
+So, during the billions of years where billions of snowflakes have fallen on our planet, how many can we claim that they are exactly the same?

 ~~